Why Do Allergies Cause Brain Fog? Allergies - AirPurifiers.com

 Treating Allergy Symptoms for Clearer Thinking

 Seasonal allergies can cause an irritating, disabling mental fog, but there are remedies to help lessen the effects.
-Over-the-counter antihistamines are effective for immediate relief while immunotherapy (allergy shots) or probiotics offer a more permanent solution.
-Probiotics may also be beneficial as an alternative treatment option, as they help to balance bacteria levels in the gut that can reduce overall inflammation in the body.
-Moreover, lifestyle changes such as avoiding air fresheners, keeping windows closed during high pollen counts, eating healthy foods, and getting enough sleep will help reduce the impact of brain fog.
+Over-the-counter antihistamines are effective for immediate relief while immunotherapy (allergy shots) or probiotics offer a more permanent solution to allergy fatigue.
+Lifestyle changes too can help reduce the impact of brain fog year round.

 Why Do Allergies Cause Brain Fog?